suyeony0/suyeony0.github.io/_posts/2020-05-25 [Samsung SW – Making Bridge].markdown

 ---

 - It was a minimum spanning tree problem.
 - when I solved this problem.
-I thought time limit exceeded might have occurred. but it¡¯s not.
+I thought time limit exceeded might have occurred. but itÂ¡Â¯s not.
 - First, I named all the district respectively.
 - Second, for each shell that is one of a district, find minimum path to another district using BFS.
 - see the code.
+{
 #include<iostream>
 #include<vector>
 #include<queue>